Fire found in mixing department at Fulflex plant

 Firefighters were taking precautions to avoid getting entangled, Howard said.
 Two firefighters were cooling off and getting hydrated.

 No injuries were reported.
-The cause of the fire was unknown at the time of the interviews.
+Currently, the cause of the fire is being investigated.

 Garware Fulflex USA Inc. is considered a global leader in its industry, according to its LinkedIn profile.
 Its products are used for textiles, medical and personal protective equipment, sports, hygiene, fitness and rehabilitation, insulation tapes, food and agriculture, eco-friendly items and more.